stat4701-edav-gps/gps-taxi/README.md

 * Coordinate with Amazon about possible Free account, setup PostgreSQL (SQLite or equiv. ) database.
 * Work with Sankara to get SQL queries to pull data out of database.
 * Alternatively is this doesn’t work we can look into https://code.google.com/p/gcsvsql/

+Other Group tasks:

+* Formulate questions for Prof. about analytical methods (regression vs. other methods) - hopefully be able to ask by Thursday.
+* Figure out which day/time/place for weekend of April 25-26.

 Steve suggestion - log transform